 Pivot table is a powerful tool that can help you summarize and organize your data in an efficient manner.
-In this tutorial, I’ll use a simple example to show you how to create a pivot table in MS Excel 2016.
+In this guide, I’ll review a simple example with the steps needed to create a pivot table in Excel.

-To start, let’s say that you have a small company with 5 employees.
-Your 5 employees sell a product across different countries.
+To start, let’s say that you have a small company with 5 employees, who sell a product across different countries.

 You then decided to break your product sales into four quarters: